Buggem/processing.input/README.md

 # Demo

-There is a demonstration of p5.input.js and how it works here: <a href="https://openprocessing.org/sketch/1383233">https://openprocessing.org/sketch/1383233</a>
+There is a demonstration of p5.input.js and how it works [here](https://openprocessing.org/sketch/1383233).

+It is also shown on the [p5js libraries site](https://p5js.org/libraries/).